Digital Transformation: the key pillars, positive outcomes and pitfalls

 Spreading the DX spirit throughout the company

-Part of the aim of Digital Transformation is likely going to be to improve both the quality & quantity of services or products and CX delivered to market but also the speed to market.
-This usually means upskilling and training personnel to use more efficient delivery processes.
+Digital Transformation aims to improve the quality, quantity, and speed of products and services delivered to the market, as well as the customer experience.
+This means upskilling and training personnel to use more efficient delivery processes.
 Providing employees with the knowledge and skills to ideate, define, test, build, monitor, automate (incl.
 QA) and deploy products/services faster and more efficiently than before.

 During these steps, Customer Experience needs to be checked at key milestones.
 Throughout the project, it is good to ensure they transferred the key skills across the company.
 This will help speed up the Digital Transformation programme itself.
 It also serves as a catalyst for its positive impact on the company in the future.

 Bringing key departments together to define the DX strategy helps surface gaps that may exist between expectations regarding digital and system maturity.
 It can also help define the budgetary implications of the Digital Transformation programme’s framework.
 I have worked on projects where mega databases / data lakes were not compatible with the systems we needed to build.
 Catching this type of issue early on allows you to mitigate such factors, plan around it and either create a temporary solution or potentially a micro-service that transforms the data appropriately.
 It is important to focus on a more modular system that can grow with changing client needs.
 Building more monolithic systems will not support you in constantly searching to improve customer experience.

 Digital Transformation projects that succeed result in positive cultural shifts within the company, not simply thanks to improved Customer Experience.
 It is fulfilling for the DX team and company alike to